Portuguese name: Surname and marriage

+The custom of a woman adopting her husband's surname was not originally a Portuguese or Brazilian tradition.
+It spread in the late 19th century in the upper classes, under French influence.
+After the 1940s, it became almost socially obligatory; not doing so was seen as evidence of concubinage, particularly until the 1970s.

-In Portugal since 1977, and in Brazil since the 1970s, a woman has the option of whether or not to change her name after marriage.
-In Portugal, since 1977, and in Brazil, since 2002, a husband can also adopt his wife's surname.
+In Portugal since 1977, and in Brazil since the 1970s, a woman has the option of whether or not to take her husband's surname after marriage.
+In Portugal since 1977, and in Brazil since 2002, a husband can also adopt his wife's surname.
 In Portugal, when this happens, usually both spouses change their name after marriage (for example, José Santos Almeida and Maria Abreu Melo could become José Santos Melo Almeida and Maria Abreu Melo Almeida or even "José Santos Almeida Melo" and "Maria Abreu Melo Almeida").
 In Brazil, there is not yet a perceived pattern.

-The custom of a woman adopting a different surname through marriage was not originally a Portuguese-Brazilian tradition.
-It spread in the late 19th century in the upper classes, under French influence.
-After the 1940s, it became almost socially obligatory.
-Not doing so was seen as evidence of concubinage, particularly until the 1970s.
-There is no longer a distinct pattern, with both men and women being allowed to choose whether to change or not change their surname(s).

-Mandatory adoption of a new combined name led to unusual combinations when the woman's surname was kept, as in the (not uncommon) case of both spouses sharing a surname.
+Mandatory adoption of a new combined name led to unusual combinations when the woman's surname was kept, as in the not uncommon case of both spouses having the same surname before marriage.
 Another confusing situation occurred, for example, when a woman named Ana Lima Silva married a man named João Lima.
 In such a situation her name could become Ana Lima Silva Lima.

 Nowadays in Portugal, a person may adopt their spouse's surname(s), but only in combination with their own birth surnames.
 For example, if Maria Abreu Melo marries José Santos Almeida, she could choose to become Maria Abreu Melo Almeida or Maria Abreu Melo Santos Almeida.

-In Brazil, a woman may adopt her husband's surname(s) in combination or not with her own.
+In Brazil, a woman may adopt her husband's surname(s) while also either retaining her maiden name or not.
 For example, when Maria Abreu Melo marries José Santos Almeida, she could choose to become Maria Abreu Melo Almeida, Maria Abreu Melo Santos Almeida, Maria Santos Almeida, Maria Almeida, etc. The most common practice is for a woman to keep part of her birth name and use part of her husband's surname so as to avoid an overly long string of surnames.
 So, the most used combination from the above example would be Maria Melo Almeida.

 In 2012, a circuit of the Brazilian Superior Court of Justice allowed a woman to adopt her male partner's surname while in a civil union.